rocicorp/diff-server/README.md

 existing Noms CLI).
 The API contains:

 * The entire Noms API
-  * Note: things like `commit` can be used in a way that break Replicant, but can be useful for debugging
+  * Note: `Commit()` can be used to commit arbitrary Noms data, which can break the Replicant client or make its transactions fail server-side validation.
+But `Commit` is also useful for debugging, and isn't dangerous to the system as a whole, so I see no reason to remove it.
 * A way to manage the currently registered set of transactions (see Registering Transactions)
   * Note: servers will frequently whitelist allowed transactions though
 * A way to execute transactions and get their results
 * A way to listen for transactions or specific sets of transactions
   * A way to listen for transactions synchronously, such that the listener can abort the transaction from committing.
-This is mostly used by the server (see "Integration"), but could be useful on the client to and has no downside.
+This is mostly used by the server (see "Integration"), but could be useful on the client too and has no downside.

 # Replicant Server

 Structurally, a Replicant Server is very similar to a client.
 It contains a Noms database and executes transactions in the same way.

-However, its role in the system is very different: a Replicant Server's main responsibility is to maintain the authorative history of transactions that have occurred for a particular Replicant Group and their results.
+However, its role in the system is very different: a Replicant Server's main responsibility is to maintain the authoritative history of transactions that have occurred for a particular Replicant Group and their results.

 Unlike clients, Replicant Servers do not ever rewind.
 The server is Truth, and the clients dance to its tune.
 Once a transaction is accepted by a server and written to its history, by either clients or the server itself, it is final, and clients will rewind and replay as necessary to match.

 This does not mean, however, that servers have to accept whatever clients write.
 Servers have full discretion over whether to accept any given transaction, and they validate all work clients do.
 See "synchronization" and "integration" for details.

+## Consistency Requirements

+Each Replicant Server acts as a single strictly serialized logical database, even though they are typically a distributed system internally.
+In the event of a partition internal to the replicant server, it will become unavailable rather than give inconsistent results.
+This is required for correctness of clients and integrations, which are reliant on transactions that are marked finalized by the server remaining so.

+This requirement has no effect on client availability or performance, since interaction with the server is already in the background as connectivity allows.

 ## Noms Schema

-The same as the client, except there's only a `local` dataset, since the server doesn't need to allow a separate branch to evolve while sync is in progress the way the client does.
+The server uses the same schema as the client, except there's only a `local` dataset, since the server doesn't need to allow a separate branch to evolve while sync is in progress the way the client does.

 ## Registering Transactions

 We expect that users will typically want to *register* transaction functions at the server-side, rather than let clients execute whatever transactions they want, for a few reasons:

-1. Without this, clients would have to include the code in their packages, and then write it into their databases, which would double the amount of storage the clients would consume.
+1. Without this, clients would have to include the transaction code in their packages, and then write it into their databases, which would double the amount of storage the clients would consume.
 2. We expect that developers will usually want to whitelist transaction functions that can run, based on known hashes of code bundles.
 Otherwise, malicious clients could attack good clients by way or the sync protocol.
-3. For many transaction types originating on clients, there will be server-side actions that need to happen -- either to actually execute the transaction in reality, or to validate the transaction.
+3. For many transaction types originating on clients, there will be server-side actions that need to happen -- either to actually execute the transaction in reality, or to validate the transaction (see "Integration").
+It's natural to implement these server-side handlers nearby the place where registration happens.

-This is implemented as a special pair of transaction functions baked into all Replicant nodes: `registerTransaction` and `unregisterTransaction` that update the `value.txCode` field of the server's `local` dataset.
-Since these transaction functions could never be themselves registered, they will always fail validation during sync and thus will not be allowed to be called by clients (see Synchronization).
+Registration is implemented as a special pair of transaction functions baked into all Replicant nodes: `registerTransaction` and `unregisterTransaction` that update the `value.txCode` field of the server's `local` dataset.

-## Consistency Requirements

-Each Replicant Server acts as a single strictly serialized logical database, even though they are typically a distributed system internally.
-In the event of a partition internal to the replicant server, it ceases to be available rather than give inconsistent results.
-This has no effect on client availability or performance, since interaction with the server is in the background as connectivity allows.

 # Replicant Service

 The Replicant Service is a horizontally scalable application server server written in Go that runs one or more Replicant servers.
 All state is stored persistently in S3/Dynamo (see [NBS-on-AWS](https://github.com/attic-labs/noms/blob/master/go/nbs/NBS-on-AWS.md)).

-Because Replicant Servers store a small amount of data (that is, just the data that should be replicated to user devices), there is no need to shard the data of a single Replicant Server across multiple instances of the service.
+Because each Replicant Server stores only a small amount of data (that is, just the data that should be replicated to user devices), there is no need to partition individual servers.
 However, it may be the case that for a variety of reasons there are multiple instances of the service hosting the same Replicant Server at once.

 Each NBS instance has its own isolated backing storage, meaning that for some applications, the Replicant Service might end up duplicating a lot of data server-side in separate Replicant Servers.
 To combat that, Replicant Service could be setup to